November 29, 2014

 The Crossbow in the Middle Ages

 In medieval Europe, roughly from the 10th to the 15th century, the crossbow reached its peak of usage.
 During this time, it also saw significant technological improvements.
 Stronger bows and refined tensioning devices allowed for the firing of heavier bolts with greater force.
-One example is the so-called windlass – a mechanism that made it possible to draw the string with less effort, thereby increasing the shot's penetrating power.
+One example is the so-called windlass, a mechanism that made it possible to draw the string with less effort and thus increased the shot’s penetrating power.

 However, not everyone viewed the crossbow as a purely military achievement.
 In 1139, Pope Innocent II prohibited its use against Christians at the Second Lateran Council, considering its devastating impact to be unchristian.
 This ban had little effect on practice, and crossbowmen remained ubiquitous on the battlefields.

 The crossbow’s ability to penetrate armor made it particularly feared.
 Knights in heavy plate armor suddenly faced a serious adversary.
 A skilled shooter could inflict damage from a distance without exposing themselves to immediate danger.
-The advantage of the crossbow also lay in its relative simplicity: While the longbow required years of training, a soldier could become proficient with a crossbow after just a few weeks of practice.
-This made it a popular choice for large armies often relying on a variety of inexperienced soldiers.
+The big advantage of the crossbow was its relative simplicity.
+Unlike the longbow, which demanded years of training, a soldier could become skilled with a crossbow after just a few weeks of practice.
+That’s why it ended up being widely used in armies that relied on recruits with little to no experience.

 The Gradual Decline of the Crossbow in the Late Middle Ages and Early Modern Period